syedsohan/coursera-web-dev/HTML, CSS & JS/Assignments/README.md

-# HTML, CSS and Javascript for Web Developers by John Hopkins University.
+# HTML, CSS and Javascript for Web Developers by Yaakov Chaikin from John Hopkins University.

 This repository contains all the solutions of this course.